daanx/isocline/readme.md

        ctrl-u                          ctrl-k
 ```

+NOTE: macOS Terminal/iTerm2 users should activate meta key: Terminal &rarr; Preferences &rarr; Settings &rarr; Use option as meta key.
+Then, replace ctrl-left/right with alt-left/right or shift-left/right.

 ### Key Bindings

 These are also shown when pressing `F1` on a Isocline prompt.
 We use `^` as a shorthand for `ctrl-`: